cracked-machine/12VDualHalfWavePSU/Var2IDC.md

 ### Selecting filter capacitor values

 The 16mm diameter electrlytic capacitors filter noise and ripple from the main supply.
-There are four filter capacitors per rail, eight in total.
+There are four filter capacitors per power rail, eight in total.

-Per rail ripple current is proportional to the sum of the four capacitors.
+The ripple current for each power rail is proportional to the sum of its four capacitors.
 Therefore, if you have lower current requirements you can select lower capacitor values without sacrificing acceptable filtering.
 Use the tables below to select the capacitor values.
-Note these have been rounded to common E12/E24 values to ease sourcing and lower cost.
+Note, for practical reasons, these have been rounded to common E12/E24 values.

 The table below shows *individual* capacitor values for corresponding output ripple: